1edv/evolution/README.md

 <ul>

-<li> ecc_mr_fr : contains the notebooks for computing the Expression Conservation Coefficient (ECC), Mutational Robustness and Fitness Responsivity.
+<li> <code>ecc_mr_fr</code>: contains the notebooks for computing the Expression Conservation Coefficient (ECC), Mutational Robustness and Fitness Responsivity.

-<li> evolvability : contains the notebooks for computing the evolvability vectors and their two-dimensional representations.
+<li> <code>evolvability</code> : contains the notebooks for computing the evolvability vectors and their two-dimensional representations.
 Also has examples for generating the landscape visualizations shown in the manuscript that the user may use for their own new sequences.

-<li> ga : contains the notebooks for sequence design using a genetic algorithm.
+<li> <code>ga</code> : contains the notebooks for sequence design using a genetic algorithm.

-<li> model : contains the notebooks for preprocessing the data, training the model and using the model.
+<li> <code>model</code> : contains the notebooks for preprocessing the data, training the model and using the model.
 This model can run on TPUs and GPUs.
 A subfolder called 'gpu_only_model' contains the same for the version of the model that runs on GPUs only (and not TPUs) described in the manuscript.

-<li> rna_seq : contains all the code used for processing the in-house cross-species RNA-seq data as an html file (please download and view in your browser for maximum readability).
+<li> <code>rna_seq</code> : contains all the code used for processing the in-house cross-species RNA-seq data as an html file (please download and view in your browser for maximum readability).

-<li> trajectories : contains the notebooks for computing the sequence trajectories under different evolutionary regimes
+<li> <code>trajectories</code> : contains the notebooks for computing the sequence trajectories under different evolutionary regimes

 </ul>